raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 When the `raito run` command finished successfully, go back to Raito Cloud.

 On the dashboard you will now see some initial insights that we extract from the data that was synchronized.
 If you go to `Data Sources` and visit the data sources that you have created before, you should be able to see when the last sync was done in the `General information` section.
-When you scroll down, you can also navigate through the data objects in your BigQuery warehouse.
+When you scroll down, you can also navigate through the data objects in your AWS S3 warehouse.

-When you go to `Identities` in the navigation bar, you can see all the users imported from GSuite.
-Under `Access Controls`, under grants, you have an overview of all the IAM Role grants both on GCP organization level as well as your BigQuery tables and datasets.
+When you go to `Identities` in the navigation bar, you can see all the users and groups imported from your AWS organization and/or AWS account.
+Under `Access Controls`, under grants, you have an overview of all the access controls.
 If you click on one, you get a detailed view of who belongs to that access control, and what they have access to with which permissions.

-Now that you have synchronized your GCP organization and the first BigQuery project, you can repeat the steps to connect all your other BigQuery projects to the same GCP data source by creating new BigQuery data sources in Raito and configuring them using the same steps as before.
+Now that you have synchronized your AWS organization and the first AWS Account, you can repeat the steps to connect other AWS Accounts by creating new AWS Account data sources in Raito and configuring them using the same steps as before.

 {% include slack.html %}